 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, the principal and noon supervisors are strategically assigned to designated entrance areas and the playground.
-During recess, teachers supervise playground activity.
-The principal and noon supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, the principal and teachers monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, the principal, teachers, and campus monitors patrol the campus, entrance areas, and designated common areas.
+During recess, the principal, custodian, and campus monitors supervise playground activity.
+The principal, custodian, and campus monitors monitor lunch time activity in the cafeteria and common student activity areas.
+At the end of the day when students are dismissed, the principal, teachers, and campus monitors monitor student behavior and ensure students either leave campus or travel to after-school activities in a safe and orderly manner.

-Henderson Elementary School is a closed campus.
+Barstow STEM Academy is a closed campus.
 During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.